-Financial liabilities at amortized cost include trade and other payables, promissory notes payable to related parties and due to related parties.
+Financial liabilities at amortized cost include trade and other payables, and due to related parties.

 Financial liabilities classified FVTPL include financial liabilities held for trading and financial liabilities designated upon initial recognition as FVTPL.
 Fair value changes on financial liabilities classified as FVTPL are recognized in the consolidated statements of operations.
 The Company has no financial liabilities designated at FVTPL.